Install Prerequisites.

 Other distributions are expected to work as long as they support git, Docker, and Docker Compose.

 On Linux, Docker Compose runs as root by default.
 The individual containers do not, they run as local users inside the containers.
-"Rootless mode" is expected to work for docker with this project, as it does not use AppArmor.
+"Rootless mode Docker" is limited, but should work to an extent.

 Change Docker storage location